MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/Lab 04 Configure and integrate a Log Analytics agent and workspace in Defender for Cloud.md

 ## Skilling tasks

-- Use auto-provisioning configuration defaults for your agent type.
+- Use Log Analytics Agent defaults for your agent type.

 - Select your workspace.